rashabaig/caretaker-server/README.md

 ## Deployment

-This project's back end was deployed by heroku and the front end was deployed with Surge, and can be accessed at caretaker.surge.sh.
+This project's back end was deployed by heroku and the front end was deployed with Surge.
+The front end can be accessed at caretaker.surge.sh.
+The back end is deployed at https://care-taker-app.herokuapp.com/.